ria18405/Microtasks/Microtask9/README.md

 1. Go to Visualisations on Kibiter (Top Left of the Browser window ).

 2. Add a new Visualisation of `Data Table`.
-You can chose anu, but for this task, use a Data Table as instructed.
+You can chose any, but for this task, use a Data Table as instructed.

 3. Select index as `mbox`.